frediff/Prod-Dev/README.md

 > <b><ins>Wheels</ins>:</b> The wheels have small inward concave depressions along their circumference.
 This is specifically designed to make motion on a rough ground smooth by circumventing solid objects that come in the path of the wheel.
-This is done by accommodating the undulation in the terrain in the space that these wheel-depression create with the ground
+This happens by accommodating the undulation in the terrain in the space that these wheel-depression create with the ground

 ### Some screenshots taken from FreeCAD